-From a guest or onboarding network, the user attempts to connect to the EAP-TLS (802.1x) network for the first time.
-At this point, the extension that you force-installed guides the user through a set of steps (including authentication) before installing the certificate issued by the CA. When the certificate is installed, the user can select the EAP-TLS (802.1x) network and successfully connect.
+From a guest or onboarding network, the user attempts to connect to the EAP-TLS (802.1x) network for the first time without a valid certificate.
+At this point, if an extension is force-installed, it guides the user through a set of steps (including authentication) before installing the certificate issued by the CA. When the certificate is installed, the user can select the EAP-TLS (802.1x) network and successfully connect.

 When an internal webpage requires mutual TLS/SSL authentication, the internal web resource displays a message to the user that a certificate is required.
 At this point, the user can launch the extension that you force-installed, go through a similar set of steps as described for connecting to an EAP-TLS network, and refresh the browser to access the internal webpage.

 The chrome.platformKeys API allows extensions to access client certificates managed by the platform.
 Android apps use KeyChain APIs.
 The permission model governing their use depends on whether the user account is managed or unmanaged.
 The following applies regardless of whether the device is enrolled or not.Unmanaged account

 When the user signs in with an unmanaged account, such as their personal account, they own and are under full control of the certificates that have been manually imported onto the device.
 In this scenario, the user can grant a specific extension the permission to use chrome.platformKeys to access a particular certificate.
 There are no further restrictions.Managed account

 When the user signs in with a managed account, such as their work account, the administrator is in charge of granting access to certificates that are meant for corporate usage.
 The administrator does that by specifying extensions and Android apps that are allowed to use client certificates.

 To specify extensions and Android apps that can use client certificates: